 Volunteers help to shape the University of Rochester in a variety of ways.
 Over the past year, our volunteers have hosted events, advocated for philanthropic support of the University and its Medical Center, served on leadership committees, and much more.
-Learn more about ways the work of our volunteers helps make the University ever better below.
+Below are just a few examples of how the work of our volunteers helps make the University ever better.
+Explore these volunteer opportunities–and more–on our volunteer website.

 Our signature annual tradition – combining family weekend, reunions, and homecoming – includes hundreds of events, thousands of attendees, and countless opportunities for volunteers to make an impact.
 Reunion volunteers play important roles, through thoughtfully planned events, in bringing their classmates back to the University of Rochester to reconnect, rediscover, and reminisce.